LuciusColt/CAIN/content/Active Personnel/Thursday/Stonewall/Defiance.md

 ---

 **BRAKE** (*Passive*)
-*Automatically remove velocity from all projectiles that would hit you, taking -1 damage from them.*
+*Automatically remove velocity from all projectiles that would hit you, taking -1 stress from them.*

 ---